-Group 1 Group 2 bus and lorry car and motorcycle Must not drive and must notify Must not drive and must notify the DVLA. the DVLA.
-Relicensing may be considered usually The licence will be refused or revoked. after 6 to 12 months dependent on Driving may be relicensed after the features such as seizures, post-traumatic annual risk of seizure has fallen to amnesia, dural tear, haematoma and 2% or below and provided no debarring contusions. residual impairment is likely to affect There will need to have been satisfactory safe driving. clinical recovery and in particular no visual field defects or cognitive impairment likely to affect safe driving.
+Group 1 Group 2 car and motorcycle bus and lorry Must not drive but may need to Must not drive and must notify notify the DVLA. the DVLA.
+Relicensing may be considered usually The licence will be refused or revoked. after 6 to 12 months dependent on Driving may be relicensed after the features such as seizures, post-traumatic annual risk of seizure has fallen to amnesia more than 24 hours, dural 2% or below and provided no debarring tear, haematoma and/or contusions residual impairment is likely to affect seen on CT imaging. safe driving.

+There will need to have been satisfactory clinical recovery and in particular no visual field defects or cognitive impairment likely to affect safe driving.